 Buildings are equipped with a variety of features that are designed to detect, stop and/or suppress the spread of a fire.
 A door can be the first line of defense against the spread of smoke or fire from one area to another.
 Some doors, such as fire doors in corridors, are designed to stand up to fire longer than those of an individual room.
-It is important that these doors are CLOSED for them to work.
+These doors must be CLOSED for them to work.
 Additionally, if a door has a device that automatically closes the door, it should NOT be propped open.
 Sprinklers are 98% effective in preventing the spread of fire when operating properly.